leopold-weidner/DBDIpy/README.md

 </p>

 We see that the XIC traces show a similar intensity profile through the experiment.
 The plot further tells us the correlation coefficients of the identified adducts.
-From the metadata we can see that the detected mass signals are idependently annotated as C<sub>15</sub>H<sub>17</sub>O<sub>2-5</sub>N which tells us that we most probaly found an Oxgen-adduct series.
+From the metadata we can see that the detected mass signals were previously annotated as C<sub>15</sub>H<sub>17</sub>O<sub>2-5</sub>N which tells us that we most probably found an Oxgen-adduct series.

-If MS2 data was recorded during the experiemnt we now can go further an compare frament spectra to reassure the identification.
+If MS2 data was recorded during the experiment we now can go on further and compare fragment spectra to reassure the identifications.
+You might find [ms2deepscore](https://github.com/matchms/ms2deepscore) to be a usefull library to do so in an automated way.

 ### 5. Exporting tabular MS data to match.Spectra objects

 If you want to export your (imputed) tabular data to ``matchms.Spectra`` objects, you can do so by calling the ``export_to_spectra()`` function.
 We just need to re-add a column containing *m/z* values of the features.
-This gives you acces to the matchms suite and enables you to safe your mass spectrometric data to open file formats.
+This gives you access to the matchms suite and enables you to safe your mass spectrometric data to open file formats.
 Hint: you can manually add some metadata after construction of the list of spectra.

 ```python